Feb 24, 2026

 Although registering visitors on paper seems simple, it is slow, error-prone, and not privacy-friendly.
 Forms are often incomplete or illegible, and people forget to check out.
 Data gets lost in folders or drawers.
 Furthermore, other visitors can easily see who arrived before them, which violates the GDPR.
 Paper does not provide real-time visibility of who is inside, automatic notifications, or centralized reporting across locations.

 Paper registration is only slightly better than not registering at all.
-After all, you still have no control.
 Attendance lists are rarely accurate when you need them.
 In an emergency, this slows down evacuations and creates uncertainty for emergency services.
 Paper registration also increases the risk of data leaks when lists are left lying around or stored insecurely.

 Furthermore, paper causes queues at reception and duplicate administration (re-typing in Excel or other systems).
-Reporting and audits take more time and remain inaccurate, making it more difficult to demonstrate compliance with ISO guidelines and the GDPR and threatening reputational damage in the event of incidents.
+Reporting and audits take more time and remain inaccurate.

 By switching to a digital visitor management system (VMS), you can tackle all these problems at once.
 Visitors can quickly check themselves in via a kiosk or with a QR code after pre-registering.
 Their host is automatically notified, which significantly reduces waiting times.
 You have a real-time attendance list for daily monitoring and evacuations.
 Data is securely processed and stored in encrypted form in the cloud, where it is only accessible to authorized persons.